This site requires a more recent version of Adobe Flash Player to function properly.

 Baidu dominates the search advertising market in China, with an estimated market share of over 80% (by revenue).

-Though Qihoo 360 and Sogou have emerged as credible players in in the desktop online search market, Baidu has gained dominance over the country's mobile search market.
+Though Qihoo 360 and Sogou have emerged as credible players in the desktop online search market, Baidu has gained dominance over the country's mobile search market.
+Baidu also competes with Bing and Google China in the domestic search market.

 Demand from online advertisers for keyword advertising on Baidu sites could continue to cause upward pressure on Baidu's Revenue per Search.